Loop-erased partitioning of a graph: mean-field analysis

 \item[\bf{(b)}] if $1-\beta<\alpha<\frac{1}{2}$, $\lim_{N\to\infty}U^{(N)}_q(out)=1$ and $\lim_{N\to\infty}U^{(N)}_q(in)=0$. \item[\bf{(c)}] if $\alpha=1-\beta< \frac{1}{2}$, $\lim_{N\to\infty}U^{(N)}_q(out)=\varepsilon_2(\alpha,\beta)\in(0,1)$ and $\lim_{N\to\infty}U^{(N)}_q(in)=0$. \item[\bf{(d)}] if $\alpha<\min\{\frac{1}{2},1-\beta\}$, $\lim_{N\to\infty}U^{(N)}_q(\star)=0, \star\in\{in,out\}.$ \item[\bf{(e)}] if $\alpha=\frac{1}{2}<1-\beta$, $\lim_{N\to\infty}U^{(N)}_q(\star)= \varepsilon_1(\alpha,\beta)\in(0,1)$ , $\star\in\{in,out\}$. \item[\bf{(f)}] if $\alpha>\frac{1}{2}$, $\lim_{N\to\infty}U^{(N)}_q(\star)=1, \star\in\{in,out\}.$ \end{itemize} \end{theorem}

 \begin{remark}{\bf (Anticommunities for negative $\beta$)} The above theorem is stated for arbitrary $\alpha\in\R$ and $\beta>0$.
-We notice that while for $\beta=0$ we are back to the complete graph with constant weight 1, for $\beta<0$, it would be more appropriate to speak about ``anticommunities" rather than communities.
-In fact in this case, at every step, the SRW prefers to change community rather than staying in its original one.
+We notice that while for $\beta=0$ we are back to the complete graph with constant weight 1, for $\beta<0$, it would be more appropriate to speak about ``anticommunities'' rather than communities.
+In fact in this case, at every step, the RW prefers to change community rather than staying in its original one.
 Thus, it is somewhat artificial to see what the loop-erased partitioning captures.
-This is the reason why the plot in \cref{fig:phdiag} is restricted to $\beta\geq 0$.
-However, the theorem still remains valid and not surprisingly the difference between the \emph{in} and \emph{out} potentials turns out to be zero. \end{remark}
+This is the reason why the plot in~\cref{fig:phdiag} is restricted to $\beta\geq 0$.
+However, the theorem still remains valid for negative $\beta$ and, not surprisingly, the difference between the \emph{in} and \emph{out} potentials turns out to be zero. \end{remark}

-\begin{remark}{\bf (Community detection)} We notice that this two-point correlation function is sufficient to detect the underlying communities in a sub-region where the ratio of the \emph{out} and \emph{in} weights is bigger than $\sqrt{N}$.
-This suggests that estimating the probabilities in \cref{FIP} could be a valuable cheap method to design a community detection algorithm for well-separated regions.
-Nonetheless, there might be other observables associated to $\Pi_q$ which perform better, in the sense that they can be used for detection beyond regions \textbf{(a)}-\textbf{(c)} in \cref{fig:phdiag}.
-It is not the scope of this paper to explore the practical implication of this loop-erased partitioning in the context of community detection.
-For this reason we will omit this and similar type of algorithmic considerations.
-As mentioned in the introduction, the main goal is rather to start understanding analytically the measure $\mu_q$ as a functions of the tuning parameter. \end{remark}

-The last statement below collects some simple consequences, deduced from these two-point correlations, on the macroscopic structure of $\Pi_q$ on such mean-field models.
+The next statement collects some simple consequences, deduced from these two-point LEP-potential, on the macroscopic structure of $\Pi_q$.